SAP Licensing in Divestitures and Carve-Outs

 Put simply, talk to SAP early and strategically.
 SAP won’t let licenses move without its say-so, but it does offer a few paths:

-• Clean split via new contracts: One straightforward approach is to give SpinCo its SAP agreements from Day 1.
+- Clean split via new contracts: One straightforward approach is to grant SpinCo its SAP agreements from Day 1.
 For on-prem software, SpinCo would sign a new license and maintenance contract.
 For the cloud, it sets up a new subscription and tenant.
 ParentCo should then formally remove those users (and related licenses) from its deal.
 Negotiate with SAP to ensure SpinCo’s footprint and ParentCo’s adjustments are priced reasonably – maybe even with credits or discounts.
 Since SpinCo’s user count is smaller, their new deal may have a higher per-user rate (as happens in SaaS renewals).

 If it comes down to a deal, having an experienced SAP licensing advisor or consultant at the table can help both sides find creative solutions while staying compliant.